Mortgage FAQs: Answers for Homebuyers & Homeowners

 Step 6: Get a Home Inspection

 After your offer is accepted, schedule a home inspection.
 This step ensures there aren’t any hidden issues with the property.
-If the inspection uncovers problems, you may be able to negotiate repairs or a lower price with the seller.
+If the inspection uncovers problems, then you may be able to negotiate repairs or a lower price with the seller.

 Step 7: Close the Deal